 - Dairy farmers work with researchers and others to develop new water conservation and quality protection technologies; upgrade irrigation systems; and modernize water storage and delivery systems.

 - Water used on the farm is recycled and used multiple times.
-For example, water used to clean the milking parlor is reused to clean barn alleys or walkways and then to irrigate fields.
+For example, water used to cool milk is reused to clean barn alleys or walkways and then recaptured as a natural, nutrient-rich resource to irrigate fields.

-- Fertilizing crops with cow manure increases the soil’s water-holding capacity by 20 percent, requiring less groundwater for irrigation.
+- Fertilizing crops with cow manure increases the soil’s water-holding capacity by 20%, requiring less groundwater for irrigation.